 Fertilizer Application and Weeding

-It is best practice to apply Di-ammonium Phosphate (DAP) to provide Phosphate to the plant before planting and then top it off with Calcium Ammonium Nitrate (CAN) twice (for nitrogen) that is; Once the crop has produced three leaves and again at flowering.
+It is best practice to apply Di-ammonium Phosphate (DAP) to provide Phosphate to the plant before planting and then top it off with Calcium Ammonium Nitrate (CAN) twice (for nitrogen) once the crop has produced three leaves and again at flowering.

 French bean farming in Kenya – The best time to plant

-However, if you live in a warm area, then start planting from mid-August to mid-October, then plant again early in December.
+However, if you live in a warm area, start planting from mid-August to mid-October, then grow again early in December.
 Easy, ha?

 French Bean Farming in Kenya- Harvesting